 Tell your colleagues and friends about us by clicking one of the square social buttons on the right.
 To get the networking effect going of our clock conservation crowdsourcing platform, we encourage you, after you have joined us as a Member, to spread the news of your Membership.
 If you tweet that important event, using hashtag #theclockregister, or state it on Facebook, we'd be thrilled to award you an extra 200 Clock Credits right away.

-Follow us on Facebook, Twitter or Google+ via the round buttons in the bottom right corner.
+Follow us on Facebook and Twitter via the round buttons in the top right corner.